zzDanDanzz/react-project-structure/README.md

       * example.page.tsx

-Some components / hooks need to be shared between multiple pages, we place those in the shared folder.
+> For code that is shared across multiple pages, we have the 'shared' folder.

 * shared/
    * components/